 - Get sales by being relentless in your efforts and consistent in your messages.

-- Be flexible enough to change your marketing strategies and tactics to keep up with changing law and interpretations of regulations.
+- Be flexible enough to change your marketing strategies and tactics in order to keep up with changing laws and interpretations of regulations.

 Do you have any creative marketing ideas for marijuana businesses in California?
 Share them in the comments below.